NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_sprint_consume              0.2  // (Default: 0.2): Sets stamina consumption speed.
 (0.1-5)

 // Double Jump
 multijump_default_jumps          1 // (Default: 1): The amount of extra jumps players should get.
-Set to 0 to disable multiple jumps multijump_default_power 1 // (Default: 1): Multiplier for the jump-power when multi jumping
+Set to 0 to disable multiple jumps multijump_default_power          1 // (Default: 1): Multiplier for the jump-power when multi jumping multijump_can_jump_while_falling 1 // (Default: 1): Whether the player should be able to multi-jump if they didn't jump to begin with

 // Weapon Shop
 ttt_shop_merc_mode          0    // (Default: 0): How to handle Mercenary shop weapons.
 All modes include weapons specifically mapped to the Mercenary role.
 0 (Disable) - Do not allow additional weapons.
 1 (Union) - Allow weapons available to EITHER the Traitor or the Detective.
 2 (Intersect) - Allow weapons available to BOTH the Traitor and the Detective.
 3 (Detective) - Allow weapons available to the Detective.
 4 (Traitor) - Allow weapons available to the Traitor.